nico-mautone/rag-investigacion-academica/README.md

 1. **User Input**:

-   - The process starts when the **user** sends a query (`user query`) and optionally includes some prior context (`user context`).
+   - The process starts when the **user** sends a query (`user query`).

 2. **Refining the Query**:

-   - The query is first passed to the `gpt-4o-mini` model (via OpenAI's API), which refines the query by considering the `user context` and translates it to English.
+   - The query is first passed to the `gpt-4o-mini` model (via OpenAI's API), which refines the query by considering the `user context` (The last 10 messages of the conversation) and translates it to English.
 This step ensures that the query is clear and well-optimized for document retrieval.

 3. **Generating Embeddings**: